top of page

 Every creative artist included in the Lunar Codex is individually named in this website; or we reference their source exhibition, catalogue, magazine, collection, or anthology.
 This is the provenance that their work is part of the project.

-Welcome to a cultural exposition like no other - what folks have called the "World Expo on the Moon," the "Ultimate Anthology," the "Galactic Library," the "Museum on the Moon" - an out-of-this-world celebration of creativity and the human spirit.
+Welcome to a cultural exposition like no other - what folks have called the "World Expo on the Moon," the "Ultimate Anthology," the "Galactic Library," the "Museum on the Moon" - that has put the lunar spotlight on artists like you and me, an out-of-this-world celebration of creativity and the human spirit.

 Welcome to the Lunar Codex.